arredondosystems-code/Sql-excel-dashboard/README.md

-Project: SQL & Excel Pizza Sales Dashboard
+--Project: SQL & Excel Pizza Sales Dashboard

-Designed and developed a dynamic Excel dashboard using SQL queries as the data foundation.
+--Designed and developed a dynamic Excel dashboard using SQL queries as the data foundation.

-Extracted and analyzed key business metrics including total revenue, average order value, sales by category and size, and best/worst-selling products.
+--Extracted and analyzed key business metrics including total revenue, average order value, sales by category and size, and best/worst-selling products.

-Applied pivot tables, slicers, and charts to create an interactive report that highlights sales trends and customer behavior.
+--Applied pivot tables, slicers, and charts to create an interactive report that highlights sales trends and customer behavior.

-Automated calculations and visualizations to provide stakeholders with actionable insights for decision-making.
+--Automated calculations and visualizations to provide stakeholders with actionable insights for decision-making.

-Demonstrated proficiency in SQL (data extraction), Excel (pivot tables, dashboards, data cleaning), and business intelligence reporting.
+--Demonstrated proficiency in SQL (data extraction), Excel (pivot tables, dashboards, data cleaning), and business intelligence reporting.